 Thanks to Xscapers, we realized there are many people like us living the same lifestyle.
 Their community of “Working Age RVers” introduced us to some of the best friends we have.

 Social Media is another way we’ve learned to make friends while RVing.
 These “digital friendships” often materialize into “in person” friendships.

-5. Staying Healthy & Active
+5. Staying Healthy and Active

 It was easy for health to take a back seat when we were traveling quickly and covering many miles each week.
 Gas Station snacks and eating out became daily habits.

 Once we slowed down our travels, we began to cook our meals and enjoy hiking.
 Doing daily physical activities is one way we maintain a good mood.
-It’s also important that our pup is getting the daily activity she needs.
+It’s also crucial that our pup is getting the daily activity she needs.